op7ic/amphunt/README.md

 python3 lateral_movement.py <config file.txt>
 ```

-## all_vulnerabilities2csv.py
+## fresh_vulnerabilities2csv.py

-This script dumps all vulnerabilities observed across all connectors and prints it in CSV format.
+This script dumps all vulnerabilities observed across all trajectories (with 500 events limit) and prints it in CSV format.
 It will print out information about oldest CVE/CVSS as well as averaged CVSS score, along with other information.

 How to invoke:
 ```